AaronYll/liayuan-SDK_benchmark/README.md

 ```
 Then you can build the solution in Visual Studio.

+`Note`: Before building the solution, please replace the storage connection string(psudo) with your ABS server's storage connection string.

 ## Run the EXE File in ABS Server
 To ensure the consistency of the test environment, we test official SDK perf in ABS server (Deployed in test tenant).